rancher/rancher.github.io/rancher/v1.1/en/hosts/index.md

 Hosts are the most basic unit of resource within Rancher and is represented as any Linux server, virtual or physical, with the following minimum requirements:

 * Any modern Linux distribution that supports Docker 1.10.3+.
 [RancherOS](http://docs.rancher.com/os/), Ubuntu, RHEL/CentOS 7 are more heavily tested.
+  * For RHEL/CentOS, the default storage driver, i.e. devicemapper using loopback, is not recommended by [Docker](https://docs.docker.com/engine/reference/commandline/dockerd/#/storage-driver-options).
+Please refer to the Docker documentation on how to change it.
 * 1GB RAM
 * Recommended CPU w/ AES-NI
 * Ability to communicate with a Rancher server via http or https through the pre-configured port.
 Default is 8080.